Toloka/docs/en/api/concepts/qs-results.md

 ### Response {#get-responses}

-Toloker responses are returned in the `items` array in the following format:
+Toloker task suite responses are returned in the `items` array in the following format:

 ```json
 {